 Surprisingly not all data brokers have your email address.
 Actually, those that have your email are generally less dangerous, it’s the companies that know your actual identity that we should be worried about.
 So if we don’t provide your name, they will not be able to find those entries in their database and won’t be able to remove them.

-Similarly, different jurisdictions have different rules for what constitutes a valid Power of Attorney (right to make a request on your behalf), but as a rule of thumb, name, and address seem to be enough in the majority of cases.
+Similarly, different jurisdictions have different rules for what constitutes a valid Authorization form (right to make a request on your behalf), but as a rule of thumb, name, and address seem to be enough in the majority of cases.

 Don’t worry, companies will not be able to use this information for any other purpose than to remove it and/or keep it from being collected and re-added again.